 Refund percentage based on drop or withdrawal date

-*The last day to change registration for the Fall 2018 16 week session is September 7.
-This is the last day to have 100 percent of tuition charges dropped.
+*The last day to change registration for the fall 2020 16 week session is Sept.
+11. This is the last day to have 100 percent of tuition charges dropped.

 Refunds are determined by the date the withdrawal or drop form is received in the records office and not the date it is signed by the student and/or advisor or instructor.